s-elsheikh/NeuroDrAIn/README.md

 #### Usage

 ```
-python3 python_segment.py
+python3 segment.py
 ```
 ------------------------------------------------------------------------------------------------------------

 ### quantify_drain.m
-1. expects the non-contrast CT in NIfTI format and the prediction file.
+1. expects the non-contrast CT in NIfTI format and the prediction file, produced by `segment.py`.
 2. File names are supplied as command-line arguments to the MATLAB script.

 #### Plot of sample data